The IOB Guide for T1D: Part 2

 Why shortening AIT works for tighter glucose management

 A short AIT compresses the model’s memory of insulin action.
-Each new correction is calculated as if the previous one has finished, even when physiology has not caught up yet.
-When the screen shows 0.0 IOB, many people reasonably assume they are bolus insulin-free.
-That assumption can create a false sense of security — particularly before exercise, which supercharges insulin, or when giving repeated corrections every two hours.
+When the screen shows 0.0 IOB, many people reasonably assume they are bolus insulin-free; that assumption can create a false sense of security, particularly before exercise.

 The predictable results are: unexpected exercise hypoglycaemia, late crashes after stacked corrections, and loss of trust in the bolus calculator.
 This is not about good or bad settings.
 It is about what you are optimising for.